Craft supplies on a table, children's hands can be seen cutting and sticking.

 Art Trolley

-Look out for our new Art Trolley in the foyer.
+Look out for our Art Trolley in the foyer.
 Borrow looking tools, handling objects and drawing materials to explore the galleries and create artworks.

 All resources in the Art Trolley link to our collection displays and contains activities, objects and books related to the artworks.
 Enjoy drawing in the galleries, look at the artworks in new ways, feel objects and materials connected to artworks, or sit and read together.